sunfishcode/rfcs/text/0000-io-safety.md

 The main alternative would be to say that raw resource handles are plain data, with no concept of I/O safety and no relationship to OS resource lifetimes.
 The main benefit of this approach would be to require fewer `unsafe` blocks in use cases that work with raw resource handles.
-On Unix-like platforms at least, this wouldn't ever lead to memory unsafety or undefined behavior, because POSIX defines the behavior when I/O is attempted on invalid file descriptors or when there are concurrent accesses to the same file descriptor.
+On Unix-like platforms at least, this wouldn't ever lead to memory unsafety or undefined behavior.

-However, most Rust code does not interact with raw resource handles directly.
+However, most Rust code doesn't interact with raw resource handles directly.
 This is a good thing, independently of this RFC, because resources ultimately do have lifetimes, so most Rust code will always be better off using higher-level types which manage these lifetimes automatically and provide better ergonomics